Treatment for bowel cancer will depend on which part of your bowel is affected and how far the cancer has spread.

 Removing the mesentery can help ensure all the cancerous cells are removed, which can lower the risk of the cancer recurring at a later stage.

-Depending on where in your rectum the cancer is located, one of two main types of TME operations may be carried out.
+Depending on where in your rectum the cancer is located, 1 of 2 main types of TME operations may be carried out.

 Low anterior resection is a procedure used to treat cases where the cancer is away from the sphincters that control bowel action.